 C. Michael Holloway

-C. Michael Holloway is not a member of the formal methods team, but he once was long ago, and can pretend to be when necessary.
-He believes those who have the patience to spend hours proving things they already know to be true deserve respect (and pity).
+Mr Holloway is not a member of the formal methods team, but he once was, and can pretend to be when necessary.
+He thinks those who have the patience to spend hours proving things they already know to be true deserve respect (and even more pity).

 As a teenager Michael Holloway could run really fast.
 Unrelatedly, he planned to become a constitutional lawyer and eventually a Justice of the Supreme Court of the United States.
 For non-academic reasons, he ended up as a senior research computer engineer at NASA Langley Research Center, where he has worked since June 1983.

 His primary professional research interests center around finding answers to two fundamental epistemic questions:

 - (Looking forward) How can we know in advance that a system will be safe to use in its intended environment?